Designers & Creators Directory

 Photo 2: A architectual study by Mušič for the Spomen Dom at Kolašin.
 Credit: Mušič Archive

-Through his career, Mušič not only created architectural works, but also did a great deal of teaching as well, in addition to taking part in a number of professional organizations.
+Throughout his career, Mušič not only created numerous architectural works, but also engaged in a great deal of teaching as well, in addition to taking part in a number of professional organizations.
 For instance, from 2008 to 2013, Mušič was the vice-president of the Slovene Academy of Arts and Sciences, while from 2013-2014 he served as its president.
 He has written 12 books about his architectural work and has received numerous awards, including the Prešeren Award, the Plečnik Award, the Borba Architecture Award, the Federal Award on July 4, among many others.
 In 2021, Mušič was awarded the Prešeren Prize for lifetime achievement in the field of architecture.
 Mušič continues to live and work in Ljubljana.

 Works by this Designer: